khemssharma/Community-bot/instagram/README.md

 Hey there, awesome devs! 👋

-If you've ever wondered how to interact with Instagram using code, you've come to the right place.
-Below, I'll walk you through an example using [Puppeteer](https://pptr.dev/), a Node.js library that provides a high-level API to control Chrome or Chromium browsers.

 This example shows how you can automate the process of following users on Instagram.
 It's a fun way to learn how to use Puppeteer and play with browser automation.

 But just to make things clear right off the bat: while this is a neat demo, I **personally** don't endorse automating browser actions like this for real use.
 Instagram has a system in place to prevent automated behavior, and overuse of scripts like this can lead to some *not-so-fun* consequences (like getting your account flagged).
 So use responsibly! 🚫